DevNullProd/flexrp/README.md

 ## Usage

-Flexrp works via a simple one step process where you specify the secret key to your XRP account and the public address of the FLR wallet to associate with it.
+Flexrp works via a simple one step process where you specify the secret key to your XRP account (or alternatively your private key as exported from certain wallet types) and the public address of the FLR wallet to associate with it.

 If you do not have an existing Flare Spark wallet, this tool will allow you to create one on the fly.